 Suncoast Christian College is a Registered Training Organisation (RTO No. 30574) and can deliver the following courses:

-- CUA30915 Certificate III in Music Industry
+- CUAIND303 Work Effectively in the Music Industry

 The College currently has approximately 30 school-based trainees and apprentices out in the workforce in vocational areas as diverse as: community recreation officer, hairdressing, hospitality, broadcasting, retail and aeroskills.